 2026 $2,000 Partially ($1,700) Under 17

-The 2021 expansion under the American Rescue Plan temporarily increased the credit and made it fully refundable with advance monthly payments.
-That expansion expired after 2021.
+The 2021 expansion under the American Rescue Plan temporarily increased the credit to $3,600 for children under 6 and $3,000 for children 6–17, made it fully refundable, raised the age limit to 18, and introduced advance monthly payments of $250–$300 per child.
+That expansion expired after 2021, and the credit reverted to its Tax Cuts and Jobs Act (TCJA) structure.

 How to Claim the Child Tax Credit